Kuly14/cvm/documentation/src/crates/revm/handler.md

 * `call_return`:
     Called after call frame returns from execution.
-    It is used to calculate the gas that is returned from the frame and create the `FrameResult` that is used to apply the outcome to parent frame in `insert_call_outcome`.
+    It is used to calculate the energy that is returned from the frame and create the `FrameResult` that is used to apply the outcome to parent frame in `insert_call_outcome`.

 * `insert_call_outcome`:
     Inserts the call outcome to the parent frame.